how to deal with haters in life

 Ignoring them might make them give up since they’re not getting the desired result, which is getting you displeased.

-But again, they might take your silence the wrong way and think you’re afraid to say something back.
+But again, they might take your silence the wrong way and think you’re afraid to respond.
 That’s why it’s possible that they see you as an even easier prey, and hate on you more intensely than they did before.

 5. Hide hurtful comments